jarlekramer/fmu_from_struct/README.md

 and this is still based on version 2.
 Version 3 is expected to be the main version in the future (especially when the Open Simulation Platform changes its version)

+## Getting Started
+Check the `examples` folder for code examples on how to use this macro.

 ## Folder Structure
 - `fmu_from_struct` contains the overall interface to the rust functionality.
 That is: traits and prelude imports.
 - `fmu_from_struct_derive` contains the derive macro itself
 - `examples` contains simple examples of how to use the macro
-- `fmu_build_utils` contains a Python script to take the result from `Cargo build` and package it to an FMU zip file. **Note**: this functionality is likely to change in the future.
+- `fmu_build_utils` contains a Python script to take the result from `Cargo build` and package it to an FMU zip file.
+This can also be done manually, but this script is intended to automate this task.
+**Note**: this functionality is likely to change in the future.
 Should probably rather be an executable written in Rust, that can be installed by Cargo.
+Also, as of now, it only works for Windows.
+Should be easy enough to fix for other platforms, but yet to be done.

 ## Contribute
 If you would like to contribute, that's great!
 Please contact the repository owner for an informal